 Chartered Accountant Education Requirements and Career Info

-Chartered accountants receive their education overseas and can work in many different settings around the world.
-These workers are equivalent to certified public accountants in the United States.
+Chartered accountants are equivalent to certified public accountants in the United States.
+They receive their graduate school education overseas and can work in many different settings around the world.
 Chartered accountants provide clients with consultation on tax, accounting and auditing activities.

 Chartered Accountant Education Requirements

 Educational programs for prospective chartered accountants are not available in the United States.
 The corresponding role is certified public accountant (CPA).
 Those interested in becoming chartered accountants should first obtain a bachelor's degree in accounting or a related subject.
 They must then seek out a chartered accountant program in a country such as England, Canada or Australia.
 Most chartered accounting programs last two years and are considered post-graduate programs.
 They sometimes require prior work experience in accounting, in addition to a relevant undergraduate-level degree.
 Many learning institutions set up internship programs between students and chartered accountants for additional on-the-job training.
 It is important to note that countries may have different licensing requirements for chartered accountants; licensure is almost always acquired only upon graduation from a formal, accredited educational program.